-18.1 AGREEMENTS WITH THE COMPANY'S MAJOR SHAREHOLDERS
+17.1 AGREEMENTS WITH THE COMPANY'S MAJOR SHAREHOLDERS

-18.1.1 SHAREHOLDERS' AGREEMENT
+17.1.1 SHAREHOLDERS' AGREEMENT

-In connection with our initial public offering on Euronext Paris, Bpifrance Participations, Mr. José Sahel, Mr. Bernard Gilly, Novartis Pharma AG, Abingworth Bioventures VI L.P., Versant Venture Capital IV, L.P., Versant Side Fund IV, L.P., Vitavest S.à.r.l. and Fonds Biothérapies Innovantes et Maladies Rares, several of our major shareholders, have entered into a shareholders' agreement to organize their relationship as shareholders of our Company.
+In connection with our initial public offering on Euronext Paris, Bpifrance Participations, Mr. José Sahel, Mr. Bernard Gilly, Novartis Pharma AG, Abingworth Bioventures VI L.P., Versant Venture Capital IV, L.P., Versant Side Fund IV, L.P., Vitavest S.à.r.l. and Fonds Biothérapies Innovantes et Maladies Rare, several of our major shareholders, have entered into a shareholders' agreement to organize their relationship as shareholders of our Company.
+Under this shareholders' agreement, the parties have also agreed to vote in a certain way with respect to (i) the election of a director and an observer proposed by Bpifrance Large Venture and (ii) the modification of the internal rules in order to grant the board of directors the power to approve strategic investments and to increase its information rights.

-18.1.2 LICENSE AGREEMENT WITH NOVARTIS PHARMA AG
+17.1.2 LICENSE AGREEMENT WITH NOVARTIS PHARMA AG

 On February 5, 2013, we entered into a license agreement with Novartis Pharma AG, or Novartis, pursuant to which we have an exclusive in-license to research, develop, make, use, sell, offer for sale or otherwise distribute, import and export any products within the scope of the patents and patent applications under two patent families for all ophthalmologic uses.
 This license agreement relates to our GS020 product candidate, which is not currently part of our product and development pipeline.
 As the licensee, we may grant and authorize sublicenses within the scope of the license granted by Novartis, as the licensor, provided that we notify Novartis for prior approval, which shall only be withheld by Novartis for duly justified ethical reasons.
 In consideration for the rights granted by Novartis to us, we paid Novartis an upfront license fee through the issuance of 670,588 (corresponding to 268,235 after taking into account the reverse share split on September 3, 2015) new ordinary shares, corresponding to 15% of our share capital.
 The subscription of such shares was made by offsetting the upfront license fee claim against Novartis.
 In compliance with IAS38, the rights acquired have been recorded as intangible assets at the fair value of the ordinary shares issued in payment.
 The fair value of the 670,588 ordinary shares is €0.41 per ordinary share.
-For more information, please see Note 19 to our consolidated financial statements as of December 31, 2018 and Section 6.6, "Business Overview Our Second Product Candidate: GS030 for the Treatment of Photoreceptor Degeneration" of this Document.
+For more information, please see Note 19 to our consolidated financial statements as of December 31, 2018 and Section 5.2.3, "Our Second Product Candidate: GS030 for the Treatment of Photoreceptor Degeneration" of this Universal Registration Document.

-18.2 TRANSACTIONS WITH KEY MANAGEMENT PERSONS
+17.2 TRANSACTIONS WITH KEY MANAGEMENT PERSONS

-18.2.1 FOUNDER NON-COMPETE UNDERTAKING
+17.2.1 FOUNDER NON-COMPETE UNDERTAKING